 This is the screenshot of the solution for the exactly the same puzzle configuration in the picture above:

-Here is a screenshot from the result in Chrome browser on my PC, using 40 Blocks () on a 16 x 10 board.
-Using a random approach, the puzzle was solved in 0.5 seconds on Pentium I7, even though there is 1,048,576 block combinations in the given order only.
-It’s altogether 144,542,561,803,960,000 distinct block permutations (math explained here).
+And here is a screenshot for using 38 Blocks () on a 10 x 10 board.
+The puzzle was solved in 27.6s seconds on Pentium I7, even though there is block combinations in the given order only.
+It’s altogether distinct block permutations (math explained here).
+The chance of finding the solution is always dramatically impoved by using monominoes or dominoes.
 The random approach appears to be the winner in most cases.
 However, it doesn’t guarantee the solution, whereas going though all combinations does (if there is one), but it takes exponentially longer to solve the puzzle.